Chomama/war-java/README.md

 **/start**

 The start endpoint starts the game and will return the results.
-The game is capped at 300 rounds as to prevent infinite runs.

 **/getPlayerWins**